dxps/Marwaita_Pop_os_Dark_Green/readme.md

 This is my Solarized Dark flavor of the wonderful [Marwaita Pop_os](https://www.gnome-look.org/p/1377894/) theme.

+Changes to the original work:

+- the standard bg, fg, selected and titlebar colors
+- the roundness from 5px to 7px

 Here is a sample of the result:
 ![](./sample.png)